-Exclusions to the wilderness proposal would total approximately 24,300 acres and include the following:
+Exclusions to the wilderness proposal (in addition to the northwestern most portion of the Addition) would include the following:

-- An east-west strip of 0.25 mile (1,320 feet wide) along the park boundary south of Tamiami Trail east of the 16,400-acre area determined ineligible as wilderness where concessioner airboat tours would operate. - The 0.25 mile (1,320-foot) exclusion along the south side of Tamiami Trail is to allow for - o appropriate resource management activities associated with ecosystem restoration projects (e.g., scientific research, monitoring, and analysis to improve natural hydrologic conditions and protect threatened and endangered species habitat) - activities associated with Northeast Shark River Slough hydrologic restoration projects (e.g., Modified Water Deliveries Project, Tamiami Trail Modifications: Next Steps, and CERP Decompartmentalization Project)
+- an east-west strip (1,320 feet wide) along the park boundary south of Tamiami Trail - The 1,320-foot exclusion along the south side of Tamiami Trail is to allow for - appropriate resource management activities - activities associated with Northeast Shark River Slough hydrologic restoration

-- Specific management actions that would typically occur in this corridor include road maintenance and improvements including culvert clean-out and maintenance, road/bridge alterations and other work with heavy equipment related to restoring and managing water flow, managing concession airboat sites, and resource management activities such as removal and management of invasive nonnative vegetation. - This distance is similar to the distance authorized near nonwilderness areas of the park that are adjacent to the 1,296,000-acre Marjory Stoneman Douglas Wilderness such as near the main park road and Long Pine Key Road. - A 0.25-mile (1,320-foot) strip along the entire length of the eastern boundary.
-[Note: before the wilderness proposal is forwarded for approval by the National Park Service, the width of this strip would be finetuned based on the best available information.] - This exclusion along the eastern boundary of the East Everglades
+- projects (e.g., Modified Water Deliveries Project, Tamiami Trail Modifications: Next Steps, and CERP Decompartmentalization Project) - to provide for operation of commercial airboat concessions - Specific activities that could occur in this corridor include road maintenance and improvements, road/bridge alterations and other work with heavy equipment related to restoring and managing water flow, managing commercial airboat concessions sites, and resource management activities such as removal and management of invasive nonnative vegetation and culvert clean-out and maintenance. - This distance is similar to the distance authorized near nonwilderness areas of the park that are adjacent to the 1,296,000acre Marjory Stoneman Douglas Wilderness such as near the main park road and Long Pine Key road. - A 1,320-foot strip along the entire length of the eastern boundary [Note: before the wilderness proposal is forwarded by the National Park Service for approval, the width of this strip would be fine-tuned based on the best available information.] - This exclusion along the eastern boundary of the East Everglades area is to allow for resource management and maintenance activities associated with ecosystem restoration projects designed to minimize groundwater seepage eastward out of the park and maintain higher water levels within the park. - Projects intended to provide these benefits include the C-111

-- area is to allow for resource management and maintenance activities associated with ecosystem restoration projects designed to minimize groundwater seepage eastward out of the park and maintain higher water levels within the park. - Projects intended to provide these benefits include the C-111 component of the Modified Water Deliveries Project and the L31N Seepage Management Project that is part of the Comprehensive Everglades Restoration Project. - The developed Chekika area (former state recreation area) and a 300-foot strip around it. - The 300-foot corridor around Chekika and adjacent roads (SW 168th Street and SW 237th Avenue (including 150 feet from either side of the center line) is to provide a transition zone to allow for the following activities: - road and utility maintenance, invasive nonnative vegetation and fish removal and management, fire management activities and fuel break clearing around visitor use areas - providing and maintaining parking/trailhead areas for private airboating and providing and maintaining opportunities for hiking/bicycling and equestrian trips - This distance is consistent with the distance authorized near similar moderately developed areas of the park that are adjacent to the 1,296,000-acre Marjory Stoneman Douglas Wilderness such as Shark Valley and the Research Road / Hole-in-the-Donut area. - Approximately 16,400 acres (zoned frontcountry) in the northwestern portion of the East Everglades
+- component of the Modified Water Deliveries Project and the L31N Seepage Management Project that is part of the Comprehensive Everglades Restoration Project. - the developed Chekika area (former state recreation area) and a 300-foot strip around it - The 300-foot corridor around Chekika and adjacent roads (SW 168th Street and SW 237th Avenue-150 feet from either side of the center line) is to provide a transition zone to allow for - activities such as road and utility maintenance, invasive nonnative vegetation and fish removal and management, fire management activities and fuel breaks around these visitor use areas - providing and maintaining parking/trailhead areas for private airboating and providing and maintaining opportunities for hiking/ bicycling and equestrian trips - This distance is consistent with the distance authorized near similar moderately developed areas of the park that are adjacent to the 1,296,000-acre Marjory Stoneman Douglas Wilderness such as Shark Valley and the Research Road/Hole-in-the-Donut area.